You can listen to the podcast and read the show notes here

 I mean, the bottom line is you are sometimes serving traffic that you don't even realize is hitting you and you may be going through hoops to serve it.
 And some of that you might go, “What?
 Get out.
 Stay out.
 I don't know who are.
 Stop coming in here.”
 And we'll talk about mitigating later, but if it is something simple like that, sometimes it literally can be a 10 second job to say, “Look, no, you don't come in here anymore.”
 And boom, they're gone.

-Michael Smith: No shirt, no shoes, you don’t come into the restaurant.
+Michaela Light: No shirt, no shoes, you don't come into the restaurant.

 Charlie Arehart: Yeah, yeah.
 Good point.

-Michael Smith: So, you mentioned some of the problems with the server being slow.
+Michaela Light: So, you mentioned some of the problems with the server being slow.
 Are there any other problems that this unexpected traffic can cause?

 Charlie Arehart: Well, when you stop and think about the traffic coming in, that the reason why it becomes really troublesome is that almost always these automated requests, they come in as if they've never been to your server before.
 And what I mean by that is that if you were CFML developers, you typically use a session scope and you have somebody come in and you might track that they've come in and you set some session variables and you know that as they go from page to page to page to page they're going to have that session for several pages, maybe for half an hour, an hour, whatever you set it to.